 Whether his enemy is a group or an individual person, the intense pressure the psalmist is under, caused him to reaffirm his faith and testify that the Lord is His strength and stay... while momentarily mourning because of his oppression and asking why God had abandoned and rejected him.
 However, his lament is short-lived because he knows his refuge in the God of his salvation and calls out to the Lord, "O send out Your light and Your truth.
 Let Your light and truth lead me.
 Let them bring me to Your holy hill and to Your dwelling places."

 The psalmist cannot deny that in the Lord is light and truth and in this verse he is able to rejoice and proclaim, "I will go to the altar of God...
 I will go to God Who is my exceeding great joy - and upon the harp I shall praise You, O God, my God."

 When Israel were away from their land and the holy Temple of God, they were unable to fulfil the requirements of the Law and were denied the joy that worshipping in the house of God afforded all who trusted in Him for their salvation.

-Heavenly Father, thank You for the word of wisdom from the psalmist who fled to You in times of trouble and found in You his exceeding joy.
-Thank You that You are the joy of my salvation and the strength of my heart, in whom is light and truth.
-Ignite in my heart a faith that holds fast to my hope in You and I pray that the trials that I am facing today would be food upon which my trust in You will feed.
+Heavenly Father, thank You for the words of wisdom from the psalmist who fled to You in times of trouble and found in You his exceeding joy.
+Thank You that You are the joy of my salvation and the strength of my heart.
+Ignite in my heart a faith that holds fast to my hope in You, and I pray that the trials that I am facing today would be food upon which my trust in You will feed.
 May I never forget that Your grace is sufficient and made perfect in our weakness.
 Help me to fan into flame my faith in You, even when oppressed and discouraged.
 Thank You in Jesus' name, AMEN.